chinibi/wc-step-by-step-ordering-free/readme.txt

 = What does the Hide Product Placeholder Images mean under general setting? =

 This hides the Product Placeholder Images (standard WooCommerce image placeholder).
 If enabled, products without images assigned to them will not display a placeholder image.
-This allows for a cleaner look and feel to your store in many cases.
+This allows for a cleaner look and feel to your store, in many cases.

 = What is the Featured Items Position (Premium) general setting? =

 If you decide to use Featured Items, this allows you to alter the position from the top or bottom of step-by-step pages.
 This is a Premium feature.
-The default setting is at the bottom of pages
+The default setting is at the bottom of pages.

 = What is the Featured Items Visibility general setting? =